OpenAiTx/OpenAiTx/README.md

 <img src="https://github.com/user-attachments/assets/f99e18aa-d943-4a88-a40e-2642952e9695"  alt="">
 </a>

+## Support/Contribution

+If you would like to have a contribution in the project, all you need to do is:
+Fork project → Clone project → Choose a script in your language → Fill in your AI token  → Run it → Commit & push & create a PR

+> Note: **Please do not upload your tokens!**

 ### Notes

-- Only support markdown readme now.
+- Only support github markdown readme.
-- Recommend image link uses full URL path.

 ## Other

-- 50 KB readme needs `2 mins/per language` by GPT4.1.
+- 10~30 mins/ per project
-- 200-400 projects/one console per day.
+- 200~400 projects/one console per day.
-- Every 3-N days will update exist projects (depending future computing resources)
+- Every 3~7 days will update exist projects (depending future computing resources)

 ### Thanks